AwlanStranger/HistoricalSnowfallAnalyser/README.md

 1. **Setup API Client**: The script sets up an Open-Meteo API client with caching and retry functionality.
 2. **API Call**: It retrieves daily snowfall data for a specified location and date range.
 3. **Data Processing**:
-   - It calculates the distance from the last August 1st for each significant snowfall day found.
+   - It calculates the distance from the seasonal breakpoint for each significant snowfall day found.
    - The script only considers snowfall amounts greater than a defined threshold (e.g., 10 cm).
-4. **Data Visualization**: The results are plotted as a line chart showing the distance from August 1st against the first day of snowfall for each season.
+4. **Data Visualization**: The results are plotted as a line chart showing the distance from the seasonal breakpoint against the first day of snowfall for each season.

 ## Usage